 If you are visiting Madison and get a chance to visit the Dane County Farmer’s Market, please say hello to Felix at Capri Cheese, http://www.capricheese.com.
 His cheese is made from goat and sheep’s milk.
 His feta cheese is so soft with the perfect hint of tanginess.
 His other hard cheeses are aged and taste delicious served over pasta or eaten with fruit and crackers.
 Felix is a lovely man whose story is even more interesting.
 He started his cheese making when his son was born because he was having a difficult time gaining weight and digesting cow’s milk.
 A friend suggested goat’s milk.
 His son was better able to digest the milk and quickly gained weight.
 So Felix purchased some goats and that is the beginning of Capri Cheese!

-We also took a drive out to the country.
-We had the great fortune to visit Rainbow Fleece Farm, http://www.rainbowfleecefarm.com located in New Glarus, Wisconsin.
+We also took a drive out to the country to visit Rainbow Fleece Farm, http://www.rainbowfleecefarm.com located in New Glarus, Wisconsin.
 It is a domestic fair trade farm with over twenty acres of land where lamb, chickens and turkeys are raised with sustainable practices.
 Animals have access to fresh air and sunshine; grass-based, free-range; no antibiotics or hormones are used.
-There is also an on-site woolen mill and yarn shop with fiber, blankets, “slow-sox” and eco-dryer balls.
-Educational classes are held throughout the year.
-We came home with some beautiful pasture-raised eggs and ground lamb which we turned into lamb burgers for dinner.
+We came home with pasture-raised eggs and ground lamb which we turned into lamb burgers for dinner.

 As I pass one of the final stalls at the market, I notice the last of the watermelon shines brightly on the bottom of the crate.
 What perches above it, waiting patiently are the broccoli, carrots and beets waiting for their earthy debut into fall.
 Just in time for harvests of squash and pumpkin to be wonderfully transformed into soup, pumpkin bread and other endless possibilities.
 All of which have their own sweetness too.